cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

 There are two ways to create React client:

+1. As a module of CUBA application (using [CUBA Studio](https://doc.cuba-platform.com/studio/#modules)).
+You will be able to create CRUD screens using STUDIO's UI.
-1. As a standalone front-end app ([using command line interface](https://github.com/cuba-platform/front-generator/blob/master/README.md#using-via-command-line))
+2. As a standalone front-end app ([using command line interface](https://github.com/cuba-platform/front-generator/blob/master/README.md#using-via-command-line))
 ```bash
 gen-cuba-front react-typescript
 ```
 See the above link for step-by-step instruction.

-2. As a module of CUBA application (using [CUBA Studio](https://doc.cuba-platform.com/studio/#modules))

 #### Project layout